asimondev/oracle-scripts/docs/cloning.md

 ## Create a new gold image.

 Now you have got a new patched ORACLE_HOME.
-If you like, you could create a new gold image to use it on this server later or on another servers.
+If you like, you can create a new gold image to use it on this server later or on another servers.

 ## Move database(s) to the new ORACLE_HOME.

 Please make sure, that all required files from $ORACLE_HOME/network/admin and
 $ORACLE_HOME/dbs are copied to the new ORACLE_HOME.
-Sometimes you have to modify network files to set the new ORACLE_HOME.
+Sometimes you have to modify these network files to set the new ORACLE_HOME.

 If you use RAC, you have to run **srvctl** to set the new ORACLE_HOME: